 Ecological Importance of Amphibians

-Amphibians also serve as a vital food source for many predators, including birds, snakes, and mammals, making them an integral part of the food web.
-Additionally, their permeable skin makes them highly sensitive to environmental changes, allowing them to act as important bioindicators of an ecosystem’s health.
+Amphibians in Belize are a vital part of the food web, serving as a food source for birds, snakes, and mammals.
+Additionally, their permeable skin makes them highly sensitive to environmental changes, allowing them to act as bioindicators of ecosystem health.

 A Pepper Tree Frog being eaten by a Cat-eyed Snake